E-IckArt/Pokedex/README.md

 # Pokedex

-A Studi Live Project with PHP, MySQL and Bootstrap, original idea Chris Chevalier
+A Studi Live Project with PHP, SQL and Bootstrap.
+Original idea by Chris Chevalier